vindarel/common-lisp-course-in-videos/README.md

 ebbzry, CEO of VedaInc, August 2025 on Discord.
 O_o 🔥

+> Your course is what really helped me tie together all the core concepts of Lisp.
+Before your course all of my Lisp knowledge was random bits of information that wasn't tied together.
+It took me a while to start to see what is going on and why and your course brought everything together nicely.
+As a side note, I used to think that CLOS was some kind of magic until I took your course and you made it so simple.

+Robert T., by email, Oct.
+2025.

 > Enjoyed it so much.
 Really did a good job dumbing it down specially on section 2: feels like I breezed over chapter 1 and 2 of PCL.
 His voice, a little mono though.
 I'd say that's my only criticism.

 Sir_ben, trainee of VedaInc, on Discord.